Computer instructions may refer to any of the following:

 1. When referring to the computer processor, instructions are a segment of code containing steps that need to be executed by the processor.
 For a computer to know how to do anything, it must be provided instructions.

 For example, asking the computer to draw a square requires a set of instructions telling the computer how to draw the square.
 In Logo, a user could complete this task by giving the computer the below set of instructions.
 The picture is an example of the results.

 forward 100 right 90 forward 100 right 90 forward 100 right 90 forward 100

 How does a computer get instructions?

-A computer is given instructions by a human using a keyboard or other input device.
+A computer is given instructions by a human using a keyboard or another input device.
 To interpret these instructions, the computer uses an operating system or software that is also programmed by a human to translate the user commands into something the computer can understand.

 The computer is able to process these instructions by following the computer's instruction set.

 2. Computer instructions are a set of steps or documentation that includes information on how to operate, perform, or otherwise maintain particular computer software or hardware.
 If a program or hardware device includes an instruction manual or online instructions, we recommend reviewing it before asking questions.

 With many programs, you can press the F1 key to get help and instructions on using that program.